CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

    ![](../media/21052025(5).png)

-   > **gpt-4:** GPT-4 Turbo is a powerful variant of the GPT-4 model with enhanced capabilities for both text and image analysis.
-It can process and understand images alongside text, allowing for tasks like image captioning, object recognition, and visual question answering, making it ideal for multimodal applications.
+   > **gpt-4o:** GPT-4o is an advanced multimodal model designed to seamlessly handle both text and image inputs with high accuracy and efficiency.
+It delivers faster responses, improved reasoning, and enhanced visual understanding capabilities, supporting tasks such as image analysis, caption generation, object detection, and complex multimodal interactions.
+Its balanced performance and versatility make it ideal for a wide range of real-world applications.

    > **text-embedding-ada-002:** A text embedding model converts text into a numerical representation (vector), capturing the semantic meaning of the content.
 These embeddings allow for efficient similarity searches and can be used to compare, cluster, or retrieve relevant information from large text datasets.